What does the term “common cold” mean?

 - Wash after sneezing, coughing, wiping or touching your nose

 - Wash after being in contact with other people, especially anyone who has a cold

 - If soap and water are not available, use alcohol-based hand sanitizers

 - Encourage the person in your care to use tissues to cover their nose and mouth when sneezing or coughing, or to direct their cough into their elbow or upper sleeve

 - Avoid sharing items until they have been cleaned

 - Control stress as this can weaken your immune system

 Chances are good that either you or the person in your care will get at least one common cold a year.
 The best thing you can do is take preventative steps to reduce your chances of exposure to cold viruses and catching the common cold.

-See also our Elizz blog article on Caregiver Hand Washing and Infection Control.
+See also our Elizz blog article on Hand Washing and Infection Control for Caregivers.